-- (1) Represents transfers to the Community Preservation fund from the General fund. - (2) Budgeted appropriation from the Community Preservation fund to the General fund related to the Conservation Commission. - (3) Represents a transfer from the Water Enterprise fund to a nonmajor fund for the purpose of setting aside funds to purchase land. - (4) Represents a Payment in Lieu of Tax to the General fund from the Electric Light Department for administration.
+- (1) Budgeted appropriation from the Community Preservation fund to the General fund related to the Conservation Commission. - (2) Represents a Payment in Lieu of Tax to the General fund from the Electric Light Department for administration.

 NOTE 6 - CAPITAL LEASES